winitzki/scall/tutorial/programming_dhall.md

 ### Universal and existential type quantifiers

 Given a type constructor with multiple type parameters, we may impose a type quantifier on some of the parameters and obtain a type constructor with fewer type parameters.
-Imposing type quantifiers will not change the covariance properties of the type constructor.
+Imposing type quantifiers will not change the covariance properties of the type constructor with respect to the type parameter that remains free.
 In this way, we may produce new functors or contrafunctors.

-Without loss of generality, we consider a type constructor `F` that has two type parameters and define a new type constructor `G` by imposing a universal type quantifier on the second type parameter of `F`.
+Without loss of generality, we consider a type constructor `F` that has two type parameters and define a new type constructor `G` by imposing a universal type quantifier on the _second_ type parameter of `F`.
 (The first type parameter remains free.)
 In a mathematical notation, the definition of `G` is $G ~a = \forall b.~ F~ a~ b$.
 The corresponding Dhall code is: